The pandemic is showing us which friendships are worth keeping

 Beyond her immediate family, Carlton sees two friends regularly — for outdoor exercise and coffee dates — and for the most part, that’s enough.
 “There’s a group of families that used to get together regularly. … I miss that,” she says.
 “But not much else.”

 Carlton feels blessed to have an abundance of friends.
-But once her family is vaccinated and life begins to speed up again, she wants to continue focusing mostly on her besties rather than stretching to see everyone in her circle.
+Now that life has started to speed up again, she wants to continue focusing mostly on her besties rather than stretching to see everyone in her circle.
 Her pod just might outlive the pandemic.

 Carlton is not the only one finding solace in a pared-down social life.
 Just as working from home has revealed that commuting to an office five days a week isn’t necessary for every worker, some who once tried to maintain dozens of friendships are realizing they’re more fulfilled while keeping up with just their nearest and dearest.
-After nine months of living through an extended state of emergency, it’s clear who’s in your ride-or-die crew, who you can call if you need a walk, a talk or some help.
+After over a year of living through an extended state of emergency, it’s clear who’s in your ride-or-die crew, who you can call if you need a walk, a talk or some help.
 For many, those inner circles are tighter than ever.

-This time of hunkering down doesn’t leave much room for those casual friends or acquaintances you might’ve met for drinks or lunch every six months.
+The pandemic’s periods of hunkering down haven’t left much room for those casual friends or acquaintances you might’ve met for drinks or lunch every six months.
 Social media tricks its users into thinking they have hundreds or thousands of “friends,” but most of them are not people you’d confide in or rely on.
 Each one is a square in your Instagram feed, a Facebook update you might “like” or somebody that you used to know.
 Along with the many lessons of the coronavirus era, there’s one that comes with age and increasing obligations: We don’t have to catch up with everyone.
 Some friendships won’t survive this time, and that’s okay.

 Shasta Nelson, a friendship expert who has written several books on how to maintain healthy relationships, finds that people who are prioritizing fewer pals, and are going deeper with them, are feeling more connected.
 “The pandemic gave us this collective permission to talk about the hard things going on in our lives without shame,” Nelson says.